Red Sox put up 16 runs against White Sox again - NewsBreak

 Chicago’s Andrew Vaughn drove in a career-high five runs.
 He hit a two-run double and a three-run homer.

 Keuchel allowed six runs on seven hits in two innings.
-It was the second straight time the left-hander gave up six runs, as he did so in four innings on Saturday in a loss to the host New York Yankees.
+It was the second straight time the left-hander gave up six runs; he did so in four innings on Saturday in a loss to the host New York Yankees.

 Boston’s Michael Wacha allowed a season-high five runs and seven hits in 4 1/3 innings.
 John Schreiber (2-0) followed with 1 2/3 scoreless innings.